-Since we expected a near-full moon to rise within the hour, we stayed around and took “Oak Tree Graveyard” less than an hour later, one third of the way through nautical twilightdefinition.
+We expected a near-full moon to rise soon, so we stayed around and took “Oak Tree Graveyard” less than an hour later.
+It was one-third of the way through nautical twilightdefinition.
 It was so dark we needed a flashlight to change the settings on the camera.
-That picture took a 65-second exposure (about 8,000 times as long as your average selfie), which gave the sensor a chance to pick up light you didn’t even know was there.
+That picture took a 65-second exposure (about 8,000 times as long as your average selfie).
+That gave the sensor a chance to pick up light you didn’t even know was there.

 During that 65 seconds, I took our little LED flashlight (so as not to overpower the almost non-existent ambient light) and shined the light back and forth over those nearest three trees in the foreground.
 I recall “painting with light” like this for the whole 65 seconds, but Nancy distinctly remembers stopping after fifteen seconds 😕.
 If you sweep slowly to cover the target in one pass, you might miss a spot.
 Or, if you linger too long in one area, you will create a “hot” spot.
 I recommend sweeping faster and making as many passes as possible to take advantage of the averaging effect.

 After getting “Oak Tree Graveyard,” we headed back up the bluff and back along the trail to the van.
-We saw an unbelievable firefly display in an open area in the woods along the way as we had never seen before (or since) but were too tired to stop for pictures.
+We saw an unbelievable firefly display in an open area in the woods along the way as we had never seen before (or since).
+But we were too tired to stop for pictures.
 Nancy has been kicking herself about that decision ever since.